BCOA/bcoa.com/content/articles/12th-street-lobby-design-construction-ready/index.md

   image: 44-e-12th-lobby.jpg
 date: 2020-09-01
 ---
 Our design for a residential lobby renovation at 44 East 12th Street is ready for construction.
-Excited to see the distorted 44 wood baton feature wall come to life!!
+Excited to see the distorted 44 wood baton feature wall come to life!